 Barcelona now encourages the use of electronic cars to reduce reliance on the more polluting variety, and the city has now initiated a pedestrian-first policy in a certain area known as its ‘superblock’, restricting all vehicular traffic to no more than 10 kph.

-“Cities that embark on the journey to become ‘smart cities’ should start by harvesting ‘low-hanging fruit’.
-By adapting or replicating the best practices of leading smart cities and communities, quick wins can be generated with minimal resources, providing more time, money, and personnel for follow-up projects”, recommends Thomas Müller, Co-Founder at bee smart city.
+“Cities that embark on the smart city journey should start by harvesting ‘low-hanging fruit’.
+By adapting or replicating the best practices of leading smart cities, quick wins can be generated with minimal resources, providing more time, money, and personnel for follow-up projects”, recommends Thomas Müller, Co-Founder at bee smart city.

-Explore hundreds of smart solutions that have been implemented successfully in over 900 cities around the world.
+Explore hundreds of smart solutions that have been implemented successfully in over 1,000 cities and communities around the world.
 Join thousands of other smart city experts in the world's largest smart city community to share expertise, gain knowledge and grow your network.